yudai-nkt/language-tex/README.md

 ### Contribution
 Contributions are highly welcome.
 Feel free to report an [issue](https://github.com/yudai-nkt/language-tex/issues) or create a [pull request](https://github.com/yudai-nkt/language-tex/pulls).
+If you are going to contribute, please do consult [CONTRIBUTING.md](./CONTRIBUTING.md) and follow the instruction there.

 ### License
 This package is distributed under the MIT License.